Sajtospoga01/vit/README.md

 - src: contains the source code for the project
 - wiki: contains the documents for the project
 - root: contains the docker file, main notebooks, and main training files for the project
+- process: contains files that were used in the processing and extra analysis of the data

 ## Setup